Toggle navigation

 After completing the differential analysis, consider the following steps:

-- Save Results: Download the preprocessed data, DEG tables, and visualizations for further use or reporting.
+• Save Results: Download the preprocessed data, DEP/DEPP, and visualizations for further use or reporting.

 Introduction

-The Pan-Cancer tab in OncoProExp is designed to allow users to visualize gene expression patterns across multiple cancer types.
-By providing a comprehensive view of gene expression across various cancers, this tab can help identify unique or common expression trends that could serve as potential biomarkers.
-Users can view boxplots of gene expression, as well as access and download tables of differentially expressed genes (DEGs) and survival data related to multiple cancer types.
+The Pan-Cancer tab in OncoProExp is designed to allow users to visualize protein/phosphoprotein expression patterns across multiple cancer types.
+By providing a comprehensive view of protein expression across various cancers, this tab can help identify unique or common expression trends that could serve as potential biomarkers.
+Users can view boxplots of protein expression, as well as access and download of differential expression table and survival data related to multiple cancer types.

 1. Sidebar Panel

-The sidebar allows users to specify the parameters for visualizing gene expression and downloading related data:
+The sidebar allows users to specify the parameters for visualizing protein expression and downloading related data:

-- Update Button: Click the Update button to visualize the selected gene expression across the specified cancer types.
+• Update Button: Click the Update button to visualize the selected protein or phosphoprotein expression across the specified cancer types.
 The boxplot will differentiate between Tumor and Normal samples for each cancer type.

 2. Main Panel